projectriff-demo/demo/README.md

 ### Install riff

-Install riff and all dependent packages including cert-manager, kpack, keda, riff-build, istio and core, knative and streaming runtimes.
+Install riff and all dependent packages including cert-manager, kpack, keda, kafka, riff-build, istio and core, knative and streaming runtimes.

 For a cluster that supports LoadBalancer use: